awsdocs/aws-mobile-developer-guide/doc_source/getting-started.rst

             @UIApplicationMain
             class AppDelegate: UIResponder, UIApplicationDelegate {

             func application(_ application: UIApplication,
-                    didFinishLaunchingWithOptions launchOptions:

-                    [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+                             didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
+                // Override point for customization after application launch.

+                // Create AWSMobileClient to connect with AWS return AWSMobileClient.sharedInstance().interceptApplication(
+                    application,
-                        return AWSMobileClient.sharedInstance().interceptApplication(application, didFinishLaunchingWithOptions: launchOptions)
+                    didFinishLaunchingWithOptions: launchOptions)

             }
-            }

-      #. `Optional`: If you want to make sure you're connected to AWS, add the following code to your AppDelegate.
+      #. `Optional`: If you want to make sure you're connected to AWS, import :code:`AWSCore` and add the following code to :code:`didFinishLaunchingWithOptions` before you return :code:`AWSMobileClient`.

          .. code-block:: swift

             import AWSCore

+            //. . .

             AWSDDLog.add(AWSDDTTYLogger.sharedInstance)
             AWSDDLog.sharedInstance.logLevel = .info

         Your app is now set up to interact with the AWS services you configured in your |AMH| project!
 Choose the run icon in the top left of the Xcode window or type Command-R to build and run your app.
-You should see a log in your output saying "**Welcome to AWS!**".
+Look for  :code:`Welcome to AWS!` in the log output.

 .. _add-aws-mobile-sdk-next-steps: